segmentio/segment-docs/src/connections/destinations/catalog/visual-website-optimizer/index.md

 Additionaly, to enable the destination  follow these instructions:

 1. From the Segment web app, click **Catalog**.
-2. Search for "Visual Web Optimizer" within the Destinations Catalog and confirm the Source you'd like to connect to.
+2. Search for "Visual Web Optimizer" in the Catalog, select it, and choose which of your sources to connect the destination to.
 3. Toggle the destination on!